Skip to main content

 Use a Collection if you're offering...

-• A membership site with multiple Products
+• A membership that contains multiple Products

 • A bundle with different themes or topics